Anushka0210/BugSniffer/README.md

 ## Technologies Used
 The bug tracking system is developed using the following technologies:

-- Java 11
-- Spring Framework (Spring Boot, Spring MVC, Spring Security)
-- Java Database Connectivity (JDBC)
+- Java
-- JNDI
-- Servlets
-- JSP
+- GUI - Swing
-- Oracle
+- MySQL

 ## Installation
 To set up the bug tracking system locally, follow these steps: